 The stains within the tooth dentin are known as intrinsic stains.
 They are very difficult to remove.

-The yellowing and discoloration of teeth in children is often caused by antibiotics and doxycycline.
+The yellowing and discoloration of teeth in children are often caused by antibiotics and doxycycline.

 Mothers who might have taken tetracycline in their fourth month of pregnancy often have babies who have yellow teeth